Weakly asymptotically quasiperiodic solutions for time-dependent Hamiltonians with a view to celestial mechanics: Acknowledgement

 \section{Acknowledgement}

 \textit{These results are part of my PhD thesis, which I prepared at Université Paris-Dauphine.
 I want to thank my thesis advisors, Abed Bounemoura and Jacques Féjoz.
-Without their advice and support, this work would not exist.}
+Without their advice and support, this work would not exist.
+Thank you to Inmaculada Baldomá Barraca for the interesting discussions we had.}

 \textit{This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 754362.}